Prince Alexander of the Netherlands: Career

-As the Prince of Orange's second son, Alexander was destined for a career in the army.
-On 2 August 1828, for his tenth birthday, Alexander received the rank of colonel by Royal Order.
-He originally started his military career in the Navy, but soon switched to the Cavalry.
-With his father and brother William, Alexander joined the campaign against Belgium in 1833-4.
-Being an excellent horseman, Alexander from 1840 on served as Lieutenant-General and Inspector of the Cavalry, a position he took very seriously.
-Eliza Pieter Matthes, aide-de-camp to King William II, recalled a conversation he had with Alexander about the cavalry: "I had the impression he was quite knowledgeable about that weapon [the cavalry].
-It is a shame he is only our Inspector-General in name, we would not be worse off if he would be so [inspector-general] effectively."
-Prince Alexander held the positions of Lieutenant-General and Inspector-General from 1840 until his death.
-The Regiment Huzaren Prins Alexander is named for him.
+With his father and brother William, he joined the campaign against Belgium in 1833-4. but he was too young to actually participate in any fighting.
+Although his position as Inspector of Cavalry was ceremonial, Alexander took it very seriously.
+Eliza Pieter Matthes, aide-de-camp to King William II, recalled a conversation he had with the Prince: "I had the impression he was quite knowledgeable about that weapon [the Cavalry].
+It is a shame he is only our Inspector-General in name, we would not be worse off if he would be so effectively."
+Prince Alexander held the position of Inspector-General from 1840 until his death.
+The Regiment Huzaren Prins Alexander was named for him.